 Gorga gives an example of another form of arithmetic sequence.
-If academically we have only known sequence in the form of numbers, the local wisdom of the engravers makes us enjoy arithmetic sequence through Gorga carvings.
+If academically we have only known sequence in the form of numbers, the local wisdom of the engravers makes us enjoy arithmetic sequence through gorga carvings.
 The pattern of regularity in a sequence when visualized turns out to produce a beautiful carving to be seen.
+It would be very beneficial if local wisdom is integrated with school mathematics learning, because it is very important to understand mathematical concepts from two points of view between academic mathematics and local wisdom (Katsap & Silverman, 2008).

-4. CONCLUSIONS
+CONCLUSIONS

-Sequence not only be observed on numbers, but also be engraved like Gorga which has a certain pattern or which has the same distance for each corresponding unit.
-The process of making mal in Gorga determines Gorga as arithmetic sequences.
-Arithmetic sequences are not only found in Gorga motifs that have translation patterns, in motifs formed by the reflection process there are also arithmetic sequences.
+Sequence not only be observed on numbers, but also be engraved like gorga which has a certain pattern or which has the same distance for each corresponding unit.
+The process of making mal in gorga determines gorga as arithmetic sequences.
+Arithmetic sequences are not only found in gorga motifs that have translation patterns, in motifs formed by the reflection process there are also arithmetic sequences.